Grisamore House

 The Grisamore House is a historic home located in downtown Jeffersonville, Indiana.
 It was built by two brothers from Philadelphia, David and Wilson Grisamore, in 1837.
 It is a 2 1/2-story, Federal style brick double house with Greek Revival style design elements.
 The front facade features three stucco-coated, two-story Doric order columns in antis and two projecting second story balconies.
-It has housed several Jeffersonville families of importance.
-Future president William Henry Harrison gave a speech on the front porch in 1840 while campaigning to become president.
+It has housed several important Jeffersonville families.
+For example, future president William Henry Harrison gave a speech on the front porch in 1840 while campaigning to become president.

-In the 1930s it was the Decker Art Studio.
+In the 1930s, it was the Decker Art Studio.